sunminghui81/sunminghui81.github.io/_posts/2017-01-20-python-tutorial.md

    parrot('a million', 'bereft of life', 'jump')      # 3 positional arguments parrot('a thousand', state='pushing up daisies')   # 1 positional, 1 keyword
    ```
-   but all the following calls would be invalid:
+   but all the following calls would be invalid:<br>

    ```
    parrot()                     # required argument missing parrot(voltage=5.0, 'dead')  # non-keyword argument after a keyword argument